Evil Eye Bracelet: Meaning and Origins

 Yellow Evil Eye – concentration, relief from exhaustion, protection for health

-Grey Evil Eye – opens mind to new situations, protection from sorrow
+Grey Evil Eye – opens the mind to new situations, protection from sorrow

 Light Green Evil Eye – good health, contentment, success